-1. RO = Read-Only, WO = Write-Only, RW = Read/Write.

-2. In the PR register notation, XXX.YY, XXX is the data port address and YY is the register index.
+- 1. RO = Read-Only, WO = Write-Only, RW = Read/Write. - In the PR register notation, XXX.YY, XXX is the data port address and YY is the register index. - 3.
+All register addresses are in hex.

-- 3. All register addresses are in hex. - 4.
-The designation 3?5 means that the register is mapped into either 3B5 in monochrome mode or 3D5 in color modes. - 5.
-The register bits (1:0) are loaded as CNF (10:9) upon reset. - 6.
-Not all bits are readable.
+- 4. The designation 3?5 means that the register is mapped into either 3B5 in monochrome mode or 3D5 in color modes. - 5.
+This register is loaded during power on. - 6.
+Not all bits in PR18 and 35 are readable.

-The WD90C20 has additional features that enhance the performance and function of the Western Digital Imaging WD90C00 and basic VGA subsystem.
+The WD90C20 has additional features that enhance the performance and function of the Western Digital Imaging PVGA1A and basic VGA subsystem.